Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 ## Testing

+First Time Visitor Goals
+1. As a First Time Visitor, I want to easily navigate the site and learn more about the band, who they are and what they play.
+- *There is fixed navigation bar which makes navigating the site easy, pointing to sections on who they are and their music.*

+2. As a First Time Visitor, I want to look for the bands music and listen to it to see if I like it.
+- *There is a section with the bands Youtube videos where they can listen to their music*
+- *There is a scrolling text link throughout the site where you can view their latest music*

+3. As a First Time Visitor, I want to be able to see their social media and reviews of them to see if they are recommended.
+- *Social media links are displayed in the footer of the site*
+- *In the contact page section there is an external link to a site where the band have reviews, there is a header that is clear to see this with.*

+Returning Visitor Goals
+1. As a Returning Visitor, I want to find their updated music.
+- *The scrolling text will be the bands latest music, and the music page will be updated with the latest music*

+2. As a Returning Visitor, I want to find the best way to get in contact with the band so I can ask any questions I may have about booking them.
+- *The fixed navigation bar makes it easy to find the contact page and on this page there is a contact form that is easy to fill out*

+3. As a Returning Visitor, I want to find how much they cost for an event.
+- *On the contact page there is a pricing section, with a clear button that links to the bands price list*

+Frequent User Goals
+1. As a Frequent User, I want to see updates to their music, shows and availability.
+- *There is updated music throughout the site with the scrolling link as well as a gallery of images and a contact form to ask questions about availability*

+2. As a Frequent User, I want to check to see what new songs they have put out.
+- *The site frequently links to the bands Youtube page as well as displays some Youtube videos on the site*

+3. As a Frequent User, I want to book them for a future event.
+- *The contact form is clear and easy, you can also view the external link for reviews where you can book the band also*

+Other Testing

 - Mobile upwards

 > used Chrome Dev Tools to continuously check structure and responsiveness from mobile up through to desktop view.

+- Browsers

+> Tested on multiple browsers including the latest Chrome, Safari and Firefox browsers.

 - In page links